AO-StreetArt/CLyman/README.md

 `./build_tests.sh`

-You will need to have an instance of Couchbase Server up and running as well.
-If you have Docker installed, then this can be done via the below command (full instructions can be found [here] (https://docs.docker.com/engine/examples/couchbase/)):
+You will need to have an instance of Couchbase Server & Redis Server up and running as well.
+This can be done via Docker, or manually.

-`docker run -d --name db -p 8091-8093:8091-8093 -p 11210:11210 couchbase`

-Otherwise, please find instructions to install and configure a Couchbase Server locally [here] (http://www.couchbase.com/get-started-developing-nosql#)
+Please find instructions to install and configure a Couchbase Server locally [here] (http://www.couchbase.com/get-started-developing-nosql#)

-### Docker
-The Docker image for CLyman-Dev is currently under development, and the necessary pieces of it are attached.

-Currently, will need to be built on an individual system to allow for ssh access to app for development purposes.
-Below commands have worked thus far:

-`docker pull awbarry00/clyman-dev`

-`sudo docker build -t clyman_dev_2 .`

-`docker run --name clyman -it -d -P clyman_dev_2`

-SSH access has yet to function, given below set of commands:

-    ssh-agent -s
-    ssh-add ssh/id_rsa
-    ssh root@localhost -p `sudo docker port ssh 22 | cut -d":" -f2`

-### Production
-The current recommended deployment for production is to follow the steps required for development.
-However, rather than deploying a Couchbase Server locally beside CLyman, we should be connecting to a Couchbase Cluster on a separate box.

-Based on testing & evaluation, recommended deployment may change to go through Docker Images currently in development.

-Load Balancer coming soon!
+Please find instructions to install and configure a Redis Server locally [here] (http://redis.io/documentation)

-## Dependency Resolution
+##### Dependency Resolution

 For Ubuntu 14.04 & Debian 7, the build_deps.sh script should allow for automatic resolution of dependencies.
 However, links are still included below for those who wish to build on other Operating Systems.